Written by: Carmen L.A. at Woodside Library

 Climate Justice Presentations

 We are excited for our first Climate Justice presentation with Jean-Paul Renaud, Executive Director of Canopy on October 26 at Portola Valley Library.
 We will be discussing the importance of environmental justice and equity.
-A second presentation will be hosted at the Atherton Library later this year.
+A second presentation will be hosted at the Atherton Library on January 18, 2025.

 Listening Sessions